 INTRODUCTION

-Close monitoring of patients is required during early postoperative period after cardiac surgery and in particular the first few hours in order to identify and treat potentially life-threatening complications such as bleeding and cardiovascular instability.
-Traditionally patients are managed in the intensive care unit (ICU) during the initial perioperative period.
-Nonetheless, evolution of surgical, perfusion techniques and anaesthetic management have allowed the successful implementation of fast-track care protocols after cardiac surgery.
+Close monitoring of patients is required during the early postoperative period after cardiac surgery, particularly the first few hours, in order to identify and treat potentially life-threatening complications such as bleeding and cardiovascular instability.
+Traditionally, patients are managed in the intensive care unit (ICU) during the initial perioperative period.
+Nonetheless, the evolution of surgical perfusion techniques and anaesthetic management have allowed the successful implementation of fast-track care protocols after cardiac surgery.
 Patients with lower levels of complexity can be safely managed in post-anaesthesia care units (PACUs) with a decreased time to extubation, shorter ICU and hospital length of stay (LOS), and possible cost reduction[1-3].
 These results have been confirmed by a Cochrane meta-analysis, which found no difference in complication rates, and outcomes between conventional care vs fast-track approach in low and moderate risk cardiac surgery patients.
-Moreover, the fast-track approach shortened time to extubation and LOS in ICU when compared to conventional care[4].
+Moreover, the fast-track approach shortened time to extubation and LOS in ICU compared to conventional care[4].
 Early extubation is a cornerstone for fast-track cardiac care and is associated with shorter duration of mechanical ventilation (MV), decreased ICU and hospital LOS, and fewer postoperative respiratory complications[5].
 Conversely, prolonged MV in ICU is associated with higher incidence of pulmonary complications, increased ICU and hospital LOS and associated cost in both general ICU[6] and in the post-cardiac surgery populations[2,7,8].

 In the general ICU setting, Kollef et al[9] showed that a nurse-led extubation protocol was as safe as physician-guided extubation, showing similar complications and mortality rates, significantly reducing MV time and possibly being effective in cost reduction.
-In the cardiac surgery setting, the largest amount of studies evaluating the safety and advantages of early extubation are based in the PACU, which staff is usually more experienced in rapid extubation than ICU personnel, and often have a higher physician-to-patient ratio.
+In the cardiac surgery setting, the largest amount of studies evaluating the safety and advantages of early extubation are based in the PACU, where staff are usually more experienced in rapid extubation than ICU personnel, and often have a higher physician-to-patient ratio.

-Early extubation following cardiac surgery can be used also as a performance indicator in cardiac surgical centres[10].
-Achieving a safe early extubation depends on many contributing factors comprising the pre, intra and postoperative periods.
-Early extubation also relies on the successful coordination of efforts from multiple discipline i.e., nursing, surgery, anaesthesia and critical care.
+Early extubation following cardiac surgery can be also used as a performance indicator in cardiac surgical centres[10].
+Achieving safe early extubation depends on many contributing factors comprising the pre, intra and postoperative periods.
+Early extubation also relies on the successful coordination of efforts from multiple disciplines, i.e. nursing, surgery, anaesthesia and critical care.

-In our study we aimed at evaluating the results of the implementation of a nurse-led protocol for early extubation after cardiac surgery in ICU as part of a quality improvement initiative.
-No Research Ethics committee authorization and informed consent was required to perform this study.
+In our study, we aimed to evaluate the results of the implementation of a nurse-led protocol for early extubation after cardiac surgery in ICU as part of a quality improvement initiative.
+Research Ethics committee authorization and informed consent were not required to perform this study.

 MATERIALS AND METHODS

-This was a single centre prospective study in an 18-bed Cardiothoracic ICU across a 11-week period (11.08.2014 – 21.12.2014).
-Our Cardiothoracic ICU is a closed critical care consultant led ICU admitting patients after cardiac, thoracic and vascular procedure.
-During the period of study, the Cardiothoracic ICU was staffed with a team of two consultants from 8.00 to 18.00 and one during night-time with junior doctor support.
-Patients mechanically ventilated after cardiac surgery receive nursing care in a one-to-one ratio.
+This was a single centre prospective study in an 18-bed Cardiothoracic ICU across an 11-week period (11.08.2014 – 21.12.2014).
+Our Cardiothoracic ICU is a closed critical care consultant-led ICU admitting patients after cardiac, thoracic and vascular procedures.
+During the period of study, the Cardiothoracic ICU was staffed with a team of two consultants from 8:00 to 18:00 and one consultant during the night hours with junior doctor support.
+Patients mechanically ventilated after cardiac surgery received nursing care in a one-to-one ratio.